riganti/dotvvm-docs/Controls/tailwind/Accordion/control.md

-﻿Renders collapsible sections with optional numbering, multiple open panels, and custom header templates.
+﻿Renders collapsible sections using hard-coded `AccordionItem` children or a bound `DataSource`.
+Use `HeaderType`, `AllowMultiple`, and `IsExpanded` to control the presentation and expanded state.